CiwPython/Ciw/docs/Guides/behaviour/server_dependent_dist.rst

     >>>     plt.legend() # doctest:+SKIP

 .. image:: ../../_static/server_dependent_dist_with.svg
-   :alt: Plot of population increasing over time.
+   :alt: Plot server commission over time, all with the different behaviour.
    :align: center

 We now see that each of the servers has a different rate at which they gain commission.